top of page

 Key findings

-Crime and security (31%) is the second-most important problem that Nigerians want the government to address.
-(Figure 1).
+• Crime/insecurity ranks second among the most important problems that Nigerians want their government to address (Figure 1).

-More than six in 10 citizens (63%) say they felt unsafe at home or in their neighbourhood at least once during the year leading up to the survey.
-(Figure 2).
+• The share of citizens who say they or a family member felt unsafe walking in their neighbourhood at least once during the previous year almost doubled between 2017 and 2022, from 33% to 61% (Figure 2).

-Eight in 10 respondents (79%) say abduction or kidnapping is a grave problem in the country, including nearly half (48%) who say the problem is “very serious.”
-(Figure 3).
+• Eight out of 10 Nigerians (79%) say abduction/kidnapping is a serious problem in the country, including nearly half (48%) who say the problem is “very serious” (Figure 3).

-One-third (33%) say they personally know someone who has been abducted or kidnapped in the past five years.
-(Figure 4).
+• One-third (33%) of respondents say they personally know someone who has been abducted or kidnapped in the past five years (Figure 4).

-About two-thirds (68%) of citizens say security agencies are handling the abductions of Nigerians “fairly badly” or “very badly.”
-Only 30% give them a passing mark in the fight against kidnapping.
-(Figure 5).
+• About two-thirds (68%) of citizens say security agencies are handling the abduction/kidnapping of Nigerians “fairly badly” or “very badly” (Figure 5).

 Afrobarometer is a pan-African, non-partisan survey research network that provides reliable data on African experiences and evaluations of democracy, governance, and quality of life.
 Nine survey rounds in up to 42 countries have been completed since 1999.
 Round 10 surveys were launched in January 2024.
 Afrobarometer’s national partners conduct face-to-face interviews in the language of the respondent’s choice.